Cross Attention-guided Dense Network for Images Fusion: Methods

 \subsection{Auxiliary network}

-As shown in Figure~\ref{fig3}, in the auxiliary network, we first use $1\times 1$ convolution kernel to obtain 32-channels feature maps via concatenating operation of the input images $I_{i}$ and $I_{j}$, then we use a convolution block consists of three different kernel size convolution operation branches, $1\times 1$, $3\times 3$, $5\times 5$, respectively, each of convolutions is followed by layer normalization.
-Finally, obtain the final fusion feature maps via concatenate operation and followed a layer normalization after the convolution of $1\times 1$ kernel.
+As shown in Figure~\ref{fig3}, in the auxiliary network, we first use $1\times 1$ convolution kernel to obtain 32-channels feature maps via concatenating operation of the input images $I_{i}$ and $I_{j}$.
+To aggregate the features and obtain the long-range information, we propose a cross self-attention module by considering the relation between source images.
+The cross self-attention operation is defined as follows: